PostHog/posthog.com/contents/blog/posthog-restack-announcement.md

 [Restack](https://www.restack.io/) is a platform for deploying open-source software stacks simply and effectively on Kubernetes, and is run by a team of open-source enthusiasts.
 Through the PostHog Marketplace, Restack enables you to easily setup, run and maintain a PostHog instance on your own Kubernetes Cluster on AWS.

 In short, Restack enables you to deploy and benefit from a self-hosted PostHog instance, but without the maintenance busy work.
-Best of all, Restack Console ensures that deployments are [HIPAA](/docs/privacy/hipaa-compliance), FISMA and SOC2 compliant — handy if you deal with a lot of [PII](/blog/what-is-personal-data-pii).
+Best of all, Restack Console can ensure that deployments are [HIPAA](/docs/privacy/hipaa-compliance), FISMA and SOC2 compliant — handy if you deal with a lot of [PII](/blog/what-is-personal-data-pii).

 Additionally, you can choose which region your AWS EKS cluster will be based in, enabling straightforward GDPR and CCPA compliance if needed.